Coppa Italia Dilettanti

-The Coppa Italia Dilettanti (Italian for: Italian Amateurs Cup) is an annual knock-out competition for teams from the fifth and sixth levels of Italian football: the Eccellenza and the Promozione.
-All ties except for the final, which is held at the Stadio Flaminio in Rome, are played on a home-and-away basis.
+The Coppa Italia Dilettanti (Italian for: Italian Amateurs Cup) is an annual knock-out competition for teams from the fifth and lower levels of Italian football: the Eccellenza and some clubs from the Promozione.
+All ties except for the final are played on a home-and-away basis.
 The cup-winners are also awarded promotion to Serie D, the fourth-ranked league.